goruck/alexa-ip-cam/README.md

 ### Setup Camera Local Recording

 Most modern IP cameras allow you to store a recording to a local drive triggered from motion detection or another event.
 This needs to be enabled to use the [Alexa Camera Recap API](https://developer.amazon.com/blogs/alexa/post/853661dc-b4f9-4c28-bc5f-1b81f00117bf/enable-customers-to-access-recorded-video-feeds-with-alexa-via-the-cameras-recap-api) which allows you to view those recordings.
-You'll need to change config.json to point the node.js app to the recordings and most likely the [node.js]() app itself to suit the particular way your camera stores recordings.
+You'll need to change config.json to point the node.js app that processes events to the recordings and most likely the app itself to suit the particular way your camera stores recordings.

 ### Authenticate Yourself to Alexa with Permissions